Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Experiments Using a Realistic Physics Simulator

-To accomplish the off-road navigation autonomy system described above, we first integrate the perception module and also test the system performance.
-In this way, the robot is no longer provided with a prior map of the environment, and it can observe the environment and obtain state information from its onboard LiDAR.
+To accomplish the autonomous navigation system described above, we first integrate the perception module and test the system's performance.
+The robot is no longer provided with a prior map of the environment, and it can observe the environment and obtain state information from its onboard depth sensor.